Prepare for a Power Outage including Public Safety Power Shutoffs (PSPS)

 - On-the-ground, real-time observations from PG&E crews

-How can I prepare NOW for a 5-day PSPS power outage?
+How can I prepare NOW for a multiple-day PSPS power outage?

 Stock up on supplies to last a week and refresh them at least once a year.
 Put them in waterproof containers, and store them in an easy to reach place.
 Here’s a checklist of what you’ll need: